nathanielksmith/mundaneum/README.md

-# notes
+# mundaneum

-being a memory-extending device for bits of personal knowledge
+being a memory-extending device for bits of personal knowledge.
+More simply, a private microblogger.

+## NOTE

+this is 100% half-in-brain WIP code.
+It is mostly pipe dreams.
+Do not use unless you want to contribute.

 ## motivation